Missionary's Downfall Cocktail Recipe

 To make this cocktail, you’ll need the following bar tools:

 Pineapple Corer: This is used to remove the core of the pineapple so the flesh can be cut.
-We used the OXO Good Grips Stainless Steel Pineapple Corer.
+I used the OXO Good Grips Stainless Steel Pineapple Corer.

 Libbey Craft Spirits Cognac Glasses, Set of 4